anshumanmohan/inv-ack/README.md

 COQC bin_inv_ack.v
 ```

-In addition to this, we provide a minimal standalone file that demonstrates all the innovations we explain in the paper.
+In addition to this, we provide a minimal standalone file that demonstrates all the flavors of inverse Ackermann that we explain in the paper.
 This is `inv_ack_standalone.v`.

 We test the time bounds we claim in two ways.
 - In `inv_ack_test.v`, we test our definitions in Gallina itself.
 We invite readers to open that file and click through it.